Auto insurance requirements in Iowa

 Though Iowa only requires drivers to carry liability coverage, most insurers offer a number of other coverages that can protect you further.
 Have a look at some of the more common coverage types below:

 - Comprehensive: Comprehensive coverage protects your vehicle against non-collision damages your vehicle might sustain (though it does cover collisions with animals).

 - Collision: Collision coverage goes toward covering your vehicle in the event that you collide with another car or fixed object.
 Keep in mind, however, that collisions with animals are covered under comprehensive only.

 - Gap coverage: Because of the rapid depreciation of most new vehicles, it can be a good idea to have some built-in protection to cover the actual cash value of your car and what you still owe on your loan.
 Sometimes known as loan/lease coverage, this is a great option for those who don’t want to be caught upside down in a loan.
-If you are leasing or financing your vehicle, gap coverage could be a smart option.
-Because automobiles depreciate in value so quickly, this coverage pays the difference in the of your vehicle and what you still owe on the loan.

 - Medical payments: Often referred to as “med pay,” this coverage goes towards your medical bills or funeral expenses (as well as those incurred by passengers in your vehicle).
 This coverage usually has limits that fall between $5,000 and $10,000 and can be used regardless of who is at fault.

 - Rental Car Reimbursement: If your car is made inoperable because of a covered loss, this coverage can go toward paying for a rental until yours can be fixed.
 Limits and terms can vary depending on which company you choose.